GatsbyCentral/gatsby-awesome-pagination/README.md

 **NOTE**: Both `itemToPath` and `itemToId` also accept a string with the path to the value, for example `node.frontmatter.permalink` or `node.id`.

+**NOTE**: If an individual `item` has a property called `context`, and that property is an object, then it's own properties will be added to the page's `context` for that item.

 Example:

 ```javascript